getfem/getfem/doc/sphinx/source/userdoc/parallel.rst

   Some specificities:

   * The explicit matrix brick: the given matrix is considered to be distributed.
-If it is not, only add it on the master process (otherwize, the contribution will be multiplied by the numberof processes).
+If it is not, only add it on the master process (otherwise, the contribution will be multiplied by the number of processes).

   * The explicit rhs brick: the given vector is not considered to be distributed.
 Only the given vector on the master process is taken into